How does DTAP work in Liquit Workspace?

 • You can move stages by drag and drop and overwrite other stages.
 Observe in the image below that the colour of stages changes while hovering the Development stage over them.
 Green means the stage will be overwritten and red means that the stage will be skipped and cancelled.

 • In the image below an * is displayed in the development stage, meaning it has pending changes.
-Once you drag and drop the version to another stage, Liquit prompts you to insert a name and description for the new version.
+Once you drag and drop the version to another stage, Liquit Workspace prompts you to insert a name and description for the new version.
 Once you click Confirm, the changes are automatically saved and the version is incremented by 1.

 • Depending on the screen where you land, moving stages behave differently: